Our Chicago kids museum guide collects all of the best family museums around the city and suburbs, along with parent reviews.

 Museum of Science and Industry

-Kristy Pepping: Chicago families love MSI!
 The Museum of Science and Industry is one of the largest science museums in the world.
-Exhibits focus on both history and on the future of science and science education, but kids love the interactive exhibits and jaw-dropping experiences geared just for them.
-They have an amazing model train exhibit, too, that train-enthusiast kids (and adults!) go wild for.
+Exhibits focus on the history and future of science and science education, and kids love the interactive exhibits and jaw-dropping experiences geared just for them.
+It has an amazing model train exhibit, too, that will wow train-enthusiast kids (and adults).

 Adler Planetarium